HJSackman/SSH-Multiprocessing-Tool/README.md

 # SSH-Multiprocessing-Tool

 ### Summary
 A tool that allows a user to connect to multiple hosts and issue commands over SSH.
 Uses a customtkinter GUI and multiprocessing.
+The 1.0 Version should work, but we recommend using the 2.0 edition.

 ### Usage
 * In the appropriate entry widgets, enter your username and password for the hosts you are connecting to.
 You must be able to use to same username/password combo for all hosts.
 The password is hidden.